RedisInsight/RedisDesktopManager/docs/lg-keyspaces.md

 ## Use specific `SCAN` filter to reduce loaded amount of keys

-By default RDM.dev uses `*` (wildcard glob-style pattern) in  `SCAN` command to load all keys from the selected database.
+By default RESP.app uses `*` (wildcard glob-style pattern) in  `SCAN` command to load all keys from the selected database.
 It’s simple and user-friendly for cases when you have only a couple of thousands keys.
-But for production redis-servers with millions of keys it leads to a huge amount of time needed to load keys in RDM.dev.
+But for production redis-servers with millions of keys it leads to a huge amount of time needed to load keys in RESP.app.

 However, while working with production redis-servers that contain millions of keys users have to wait for a long time till all keys are loaded.